-Another common additive is preservatives.
-We’re used to buying products that have no expiration dates, but it might be time to change our expectations.
-Most truly natural products can’t sit on a shelf for years waiting to be purchased and used.
+Preservatives - We're used to buying products that have no expiration dates, but it might be time to change our expectations.
+Most truly natural products can't sit on a shelf for years waiting to be purchased and used.
 They have a shelf life of around 6 to 12 months.
-If I haven’t used a product within a year of purchase, it probably wasn’t that great to begin with.
+If I haven't used a skin care product within a year of purchase, it probably wasn't that great to begin with.

-Avoiding all that is easy when you zero in on the all natural ingredients that are working in your products.
+Avoiding all that is easy when you zero in on the all-natural ingredients that are working in your skin care products.
 When you look at your favorite products, pick out the natural oils and essential oils.
-If it’s a natural product, the common name is usually in parenthesis.
+If it's a natural product, the common name is usually in parenthesis.
 Once you figure out what you like, the raw ingredients are easy to find at most natural health food stores and Amazon of course.
-If you’re willing to experiment, search Sephora for skin care oils and serums and read the ingredients.
-Then cross reference those ingredients on Amazon.
-Boom.
-Buy the raw ingredients and skip the pricey brands and fillers.

 I like argan oil, borage oil*, camellia seed oil*, and squalane oil* but the options are endless.
 I mix them with frankincense* (a splurge, I know!) but that bottle lasts forever if you only add a few drops to a bottle of oil.

 Buying just raw ingredients might seem crazy, but my conversations with Jingo made this click for me.
-I’ve always tried to buy and cook food with real ingredients that I recognize and can pronounce, thanks to books like Food Rules by Michael Pollan.
-Jingo showed me I need to look at skin care the same way.
-To focus on what’s clean and natural and to eliminate the preservatives, fillers, and artificial ingredients whenever possible, even when they are from natural brands.
+Jingo showed me I need to look at all-natural skin care products the same way.
+It's best to eliminate the water, preservatives, fillers, and artificial ingredients whenever possible, even when they are from natural brands.